DeprecatedWork/PersonalWebsite_1st/README.md

 ## Creator

-Start Bootstrap was created by and is maintained by **David Miller**, Managing Partner at [Iron Summit Media Strategies](http://www.ironsummitmedia.com/).
+Start Bootstrap was created by and is maintained by David Miller
 * https://twitter.com/davidmillerskt
 * https://github.com/davidtmiller
 Start Bootstrap is based on the [Bootstrap](http://getbootstrap.com/) framework created by [Mark Otto](https://twitter.com/mdo) and [Jacob Thorton](https://twitter.com/fat).

+Since using the starting Bootstrap this website has been heavily edited (HTML and CSS)

+Have tried to keep the css clean and well documented.
+Any questions, please ask.

 ## Copyright and License